nextstrain/nextstrain.org/static-site/content/help/01-general/02-how-to-read-a-tree.md

 In the case of infectious diseases, the time component of such a model is typically coming from the sampling times of sequences.
 And lastly, they (at least often) require a model that describes how likely it is for two lineages in a tree to share a common ancestor, which is often referred to as a population model.

-There are two distinct ways of getting from genetic sequences and sampling times to timed phylogenetic trees:
+There are two somewhat distinct ways of getting from genetic sequences and sampling times to timed phylogenetic trees:

 In the maximum likelihood framework (used by nextstrain), a phylogenetic tree is first constructed by using the divergence between genetic sequences.
 This divergence tree is then used to fix the topology (or branching order) of the timed tree.